Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

 ### Using a env vars

-Passing properties through the CATALINA_OPTS environment variable is done as shown below:
+Passing properties through the CATALINA_OPTS environment variable can be done as shown below:

 ```properties